 As the stream is perennial in nature, it comprises Tertiary and Quaternary age of sandstone, conglomerate, clay, gravels beds, sand with pebbles of sandstone and lenses of clay.
 The banks also comprise of boulder bed.
 These rocks are soft in nature, unconsolidated, fractured and jointed due to structural discontinuities prone to erosion.
 The annual deposition of 5.0 cm to 25.0 is observed in the area depending upon the location and site conditions.
 The area is fully replenished by sediments transport during periods of higher flows i.e. during the monsoon/rainy seasons.
 Hence, it has been observed that the replenishment factor is 100% of the material excavated during the year.
-Therefore, the material excavated up to one-meter depth shall be replenished during the rainy/monsoon season.

-2.7 RESERVES ESTIMATE:
+2.7 Reserves Estimate:

-2.7.1 Percentage wise Distribution of stone, gravel & sand etc.
+2.7.1 Percentage wise Distribution of stone, gravel sand etc.

-The different constituents of river borne deposits such as boulder, bajri, band and silt, clay based on size classification were considered for reserve calculation.
-Although it is not possible to mark these units separately on the geological map therefore, two pits at different locations of 1x1x1 meter dimensions were got dug in the Mining Area and material so excavated was separated into different size and their percentage was worked out and the percentage was taken in to account during calculation of reserves.
-The estimated percentage wise distributions of each constituent is given in the Figure 2.1.
+The different constituents of river borne deposits such as Boulder, Bajri, Sand and silt, clay based on size classification were considered for reserve calculation.
+Although it is not possible to mark these units separately on the geological map therefore, two pits at different locations of 1x1x1 meter dimensions were got dug in the mining area and material so excavated was separated into different size and their percentage was worked out and the percentage was taken in to account during calculation of reserves.
+The estimated percentage wise distributions of each constituent are given in the figure 2.1.